mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 #LED Bonus Round: Using Resistors

+Resistors
 Experiment with rewiring the circuit *without* the resistor and notice what happens.

+You have another type of resistor in your supply bag--give this one a shot and see how it affects your circuit.

 #Activity: Arduino toneMelody